 Selling your condo will require familiarity and understanding of the real estate market.
 Real estate agents will take all these factors into consideration and sell your home for what they think you can get for it.
 They get a percentage of whatever your condo sells at, so it’s in their best interest to sell it for the highest price possible.

-Come check out our services at Scott Gordon Realty, located in Palm Beach Florida.
-Call us at 561-533-5888 for more information.
+Come visit The Scott Gordon Group, located in Palm Beach, Florida.
+Call us at 561-346-4141 for more information.